 Tuesday, 18 August 2020

-The Federal Government is campaigning for a systematic sustainability policy approach at EU level.
-In order to implement the 2030 Agenda at EU level, an implementation strategy is necessary as requested by the Council of the European Union, outlining timelines, objectives and concrete measures to reflect the 2030 Agenda in all relevant EU internal and external policies, taking into account the global impacts of the EU’s domestic actions.
+The necessity to have such a Council Conclusion has also been formerly requested by the Council of the European Union, outlining timelines, objectives and concrete measures to reflect the 2030 Agenda in all relevant EU internal and external policies, considering the global impacts of the EU’s domestic actions.

 The Federal Countries (Bundesländer) called for a comprehensive implementation framework, too.
 The Federal Council (legislative body that represents the Bundesländer) has adopted a resolution on EU policy for sustainable development already in 2017.

 As EU action plays an important role in many of the relevant policy areas (agricultural and environmental policy, development cooperation and foreign trade), the European comprehensive concept is crucial to ensure that Europe makes an effective contribution to implementation of the Sustainable Development Goals.
 The latter is also laid down as an objective in the Treaty on European Union (Art.
 3 par.
 3 second sentence).
 The Federal Government is of the view that activities at the EU level and activities in the Member States should be complementary and mutually reinforcing.